 Whether you’re planning on moving to San Diego for business purposes or relocating for education or its highly reputable medical services, it helps to develop a good idea for the best neighborhoods in the area:

 - Little Italy—Located near downtown San Diego, Little Italy is at the center of the citywide hustle and bustle.
 It offers a great point of access to the city’s best amenities as well as a charming neighborhood spirit.
-It is among one of the only communities in the city that has its own community board.
-The Little Italy Association tends to historical buildings in the area, boosts local businesses and deals with municipal issues such as broken streetlights with professionalism.
+It is among one of the few communities in the city that has its own community board.
+The Little Italy Association tends to historical buildings in the area, boosts local businesses, and deals with municipal issues such as broken streetlights with professionalism.

 - Carmel Valley—Carmel Valley is a relatively recent development with a sizable population of young professionals.
 It’s an upscale neighborhood with an average per-capita income in the six-figure range.
 For safety, cleanliness and a rental or resale property value, it gets top marks.
 However, cost of living tends to be high and public transport options are not easily accessible.